mixpanel/docs/pages/docs/features/advanced.md

 Steps

 1. Add a breakdown - Country.
-Below is the default you’ll see
+Below is the default you'll see

     ![/12828869626644](/12828869626644.png)